Saturday, September 23, 2023

 7. Ganga Mandir

-This temple’s architecture is a mix of Mughal, Rajput, and Dravidian architectural styles.
+This temple’s architecture combines Mughal, Rajput, and Dravidian architectural styles.
 This temple’s walls and pillars are covered with enthralling and lovely carvings.
 The idols of Lord Krishna, Lakshmi Narayan, and Shiva Parvati are the temple’s principal attractions.
-On the occasions of Gangasaptami and Ganga Dussehra, a significant number of worshippers flock here.
+On the occasions of Gangasaptami and Ganga Dussehra, many worshippers flock here.

 • Location: Pai Bagh, Bharatpur, Rajasthan 321001